 While drugs may provide temporary relief from PTSD effects, there are more than a few good reasons not to use drugs to cope with this condition.

 According to the Journal of Addiction, PTSD is an anxiety-based disorder that produces three categories of symptoms and/or behaviors:

 - Avoidance-based behaviors – going out of one’s way to avoid reminders of the trauma

 - Re-experiencing the traumatic event over and over again – often takes the form of flashback episodes or nightmares

 - Hypersensitivity – sleep problems, irritability or always being on the alert for danger

 Even when a person doesn’t have a history of drug abuse, the temptation to gain relief from PTSD effects can be overwhelming.
-If you’re considering getting treatment help, but don’t know where to turn, please feel free to call our toll-free helpline at to speak with one of our phone counselors.
+If you’re considering getting treatment help, but don’t know where to turn, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.